aimukhin/minfft/README.md

 position with regard to the setup time.

 The version of Kiss FFT used is 1.3.1.
-It is built with the only optimization option `-Ofast`.
+It is built with the only optimization option `-O3`.

-Our library is also built with `-Ofast` only.
+Our library is also built with `-O3` only.

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.